kylejlin/snatcit/docs/user_guide.md

    2. If you click on the spectrogram while no field is selected, the audio segment that you clicked on will be played.
 This is how you check your work (i.e., how you verify that you partitioned the audio into the desired segments).
 4. Use the "Previous" and "Next" buttons to navigate to the previous/next snapau.
 5. When you want to save your progress, you can click the "Download" button.
 A `snatcit.json` file will be saved.

+## Useful Key Commands

+- Press `Cmd/Ctrl + z`: Undo
+  - Alternatively, `Cmd/Ctrl + u` will do the same thing (i.e., undo).
+- Press `Cmd/Ctrl + Shift + Z`: Redo
+  - Alternatively, `Cmd/Ctrl + y` will do the same thing (i.e., redo).
+- Click on spectrogram while holding down `f`: Force play-on-click.
+Normally, if you click on the spectrogram while a field is selected, Snatcit will set the selected field's value to the mouse position.
+However, if `f` is held while you click, then Snatcit will play the audio segment underneath the mouse (just like if there was no field selected).
+- Click on spectrogram while holding down `d`: Override distance preservation.
+This will make Snatcit ignore the `preserve_distance` field of `snatcit.json`, and set the selected field's value as if `preserve_distance` was omitted.

 ## Customizing `snatcit.json`